Don’t Let the Work Around Become the Workflow – Optimizing Your Department with Data

 How are specific team members contributing to output?

 If a technician goes from 536 trays one month, down to 330 trays the next, managers can definitively identify performance has been affected.
-Training needs may be identified, or factors impacting performance stemming from outside the workplace can be identified & discussed.
+You can identify training needs or factors affecting performance outside the workplace and discuss them.

 Moving forward

-Having explored ways data can be used to identify and resolve problems in your department, it’s time to build a meaningful scorecard.
+Now that we’ve explored how data can help identify and solve problems, it’s time to create a meaningful scorecard.
 Scorecards provide consistent assessment against benchmarks, turning data from noise, into indicators of health.
 Be on the lookout for our next blog post: “Department scorecards and metrics: What to measure and how to build meaningful scorecards”

 About: Voice of the Customer Committee